 Students must meet certain qualifications and be certified by their home campus as to eligibility, residence, fee, financial aid and health status.
 Generally, students will be allowed to add a class, if space is available, after the add/drop period on the host campus.
 To add a course, students must obtain the faculty member's approval and signature on a Cross-Enrollment form, available at their home campus Registrar's Office.
-The student takes the signed form to the Registrar's Office at the host campus for processing.
+The student takes the signed form to the the Registrar's Office at the host campus for processing.
 For more information, contact the Office of the University Registrar.

 The Los Rios School District (Sacramento City, American River, Consumnes River and Folsom Lake College) does NOT participate in this program.

 Concurrent Credit from Another Institution

 A student may not obtain transfer credit for courses taken at a non-University of California campus in a term during which the student is registered as a full-time student at UC Davis.
 A variance can be obtained only by petitioning the dean of your college well in advance of the desired registration.
 When a variance is granted, units earned are counted toward minimum progress for the term in which the dual registration occurs.
 Summer Session courses are exempt from this regulation.

 Students may gain credit for courses taken during the summer at other institutions, provided the courses parallel those given in the University of California.
 Assurance that such credit will be accepted, however, can be given only after the courses have been completed.
 You should arrange to have the transcripts of your Summer Session grades sent to Undergraduate Admissions for evaluation.